-- Send a multidisciplinary team to the field to investigate every cholera alert to confirm or rule out the outbreak, assess the risk of spread, identify priority actions, conduct an initial needs assessment and implement initial control measures (see appendix 2 - field investigation and initial response checklist). - It is important to deploy a multidisciplinary team quickly, preferably within 24 hours - Ideally teams should include a clinical specialist with experience in case management of cholera patients, an epidemiologist, a water and sanitation expert, an infection prevention and control expert, an expert in social mobilization, community engagement and risk communication and a laboratory technician for stool collection from suspected cases and to support and train local laboratory staff.

-- Whatever the composition of the team, members should be aware of the procedures to confirm or rule out the outbreak and the elements to investigate, and should adopt a multidisciplinary approach. - The team should work quickly and report findings, including risks and assessed needs, to decision makers as quickly as possible in order to provide a rapid and focused response. - Teams should carry enough supplies to collect and transport stool samples, supplies to treat any patients present on site, ensure basic infection prevention and control (IPC) measures in the treatment centre and conduct community water, sanitation and hygiene (WaSH) investigations.
-Guidelines, protocols and information, education and communication (IEC) materials should also be taken and left in the field.
+- Field investigation is conducted by a multisectoral team.
+Ideally, this should include a clinical specialist with experience in case management of cholera patients, an epidemiologist, a water and sanitation expert, an infection prevention and control expert, an expert in social mobilization, community engagement, and risk communication, and a laboratory technician to support and train local laboratory staff, and oversee stool collection from suspected cases. - All members of the investigation team should be aware of the elements to investigate and the procedures to confirm or rule out an outbreak, and should adopt a multidisciplinary approach. - The team should work quickly and report its findings including risks and assessed needs - to decision-makers as quickly as possible in order to provide a rapid and focused response. - Teams should carry enough supplies to collect and transport stool samples, to treat any patients present on site, to ensure basic infection prevention and control (IPC) measures in the treatment centre, and to conduct community water, sanitation, and hygiene (WaSH) investigations.
+Guidelines, protocols, and information, education, and communication (IEC) materials should also be taken and left in the field.